ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 ![GIF of moving phone](../imgs/lab3/SHM.gif)
 :::

 The second experiment for next week will involve your putting your phone in the zip-lock bag and then setting it in motion.
-You will use the &ldquo;Acceleration without g&rdquo; to measure the acceleration experienced by your phone.
+You will use &ldquo;Acceleration without g&rdquo; to measure the acceleration experienced by your phone.
 You will then use the acceleration to measure the period, and the spring constant of your spring.

 As we do for a pendulum, we typically talk about the period of the position and not the acceleration.
 You will be measuring acceleration.
 Since we know that the mass on a spring is also a simple harmonic oscillator, we know that the position as a function of time looks like the following: